Short Game Course intro thumbnail

 6. Keep the Lead Wrist Flexed at Impact

-At HackMotion, it’s been interesting to see how much impact the wrists have in the short game.
+At HackMotion, it’s been interesting to see the significant impact the wrists have on the short game.

 Most importantly, there is a significant difference between what the wrist does with a chip shot and what it does with a pitch shot.